argmaxml/recsplain/docs/source/get-started.rst

 Get Started
 =============

-It takes 3 minutes to install and configure the recsplain system.
-Then you can start searching by item to find similar items or by user to find items a user prefers.
+It takes 2 minutes to install the Recsplain system.

+Once installation is complete, you can start indexing data in order to find similar items.

 Follow the links below to start making your very own similarity search engine.

 .. toctree::
    :maxdepth: 0

-   Install <installation>
+   Installation <installation>
-   Configure <init-schema>
+   Configuration <init-schema>
    Index <data-index>
    Item Query <item-query>
    User Query <user-query>